GoogleCloudPlatform/DataflowTemplates/README-KEAP.md

 ## Testing and Deploying

-Recent changes to the main branch have broken made building the project a multi-step process.
+Recent changes to the main branch have made building the project a multi-step process.

-From the project root:
+To begin, from the project root:
 ```bash
 mvn install
 ```
 Some modules may fail to build but so long as the parent project, the metadata and the integration-test modules build successfully you can proceed to build the template and deploy it as below.

 ### Integration